Scholar · Researcher · Health Scientist

 2022 – 2026

-Sole graduate researcher on the NIMH-funded Incentives and Prevention Study.
-Led protocol development, IRB compliance, and data collection.
-Recruited 133 participants and conducted 20 qualitative in-depth interviews.
-Produced all analytic codebooks, do-files, and research logbooks.
-Resulting in 1 peer-reviewed publication.
+Sole graduate researcher on NIMH-funded study.
+Recruited 133 participants, conducted 20 qualitative in-depth interviews.
+1 peer-reviewed publication.

 2024